Is there a hardware compatibility list?

 While Storidge CIO will operate off one network interface, dual interfaces provides greater network bandwidth and isolation.
 It allows one interface to be dedicated to internode storage traffic (backend), and the second interface assigned for frontend applications.

-This is particularly important for use cases where data throughput from frontend applications conflicts with internode storage traffic.
-Use a dedicated network interface for the storage network.
+For clusters with heavy I/O workloads, it is necessary to dedicate a network interface for internode storage traffic.
+This is particularly important for use cases where incoming data streams for frontend applications conflicts with internode storage traffic.

 When creating the Storidge cluster, you can specify which network interface to use with the